 In 2019, Android smartphones still using on-screen or off-screen navigation bars instead of swipe gesture navigation control.
 The recently launched Samsung Galaxy S10’s navigation bar isn’t very noticeable after transparency.
 You can barely see the navigation icons in a white background.
 Here is the simple guide mentioned – How to hide the navigation bar and enable gesture on Galaxy S10 device easily.

 Meanwhile, some of the flagship smartphones and well-known custom skins are already entered into this segment.
-Still, some of the smartphone brands are using on-screen navigation bar.
+Still, some of the smartphone brands are using an on-screen navigation bar.
 However, mostly custom skins also providing the feature of the swipe gesture.
 But you need to enable from the device settings or via some tweaks.

 You can easily turn it on/off if you don’t want to use the on-screen navigation bar.
 In terms of the traditional navigation bar, the new gesture control free up the bottom screen which gives a more immersive user experience.